UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W4_AI_LLMs_ML/Exercise_2.md

 - I built a model to classify animals into groups based on activity.
 What does this mean biologically?
 The dataset is naked mole-rat activity counts — number of activity events per animal per observation session.
 A binary model achieved 93% accuracy, and a three-way model achieved 77% with most errors between the second and third groups.
 How does this map onto naked mole-rat biology? i want to explore whether this is evidence for distinct social groups.
 Be concise
 - The previous prompt + the scatter plots.

-how does this map onto naked mole-rat biology?
 ---

 ## The bigger point